kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/research/README_research.md

 | CLIP / DINOv2 | Foundation feature extractor | Strong transferable features; useful for zero-/few-shot settings | Larger and more complex for local deployment | Strong future comparison, especially if YOLO features become the bottleneck | Radford et al. (2021), [CLIP](https://arxiv.org/abs/2103.00020); Oquab et al. (2023), [DINOv2](https://arxiv.org/abs/2304.07193) |
 | YOLO26 | Fast visual feature extractor | Lightweight and easy to integrate with Flask/CiRA | Not designed specifically for anomaly patches | **Selected backbone** for deployment practicality | Ultralytics documentation + YOLO-family literature |

-### Verdict — 1.3
+### Verdict - 1.3

 **YOLO26 remains selected as the practical backbone**, not because it is proven to be the best anomaly feature extractor, but because it fits the project constraints:

-- fast local inference;
+- fast local inference,
-- already integrated with Flask and CiRA CORE;
+- already integrated with Flask and CiRA CORE,
-- can remain frozen;
+- can remain frozen,
 - no bounding-box retraining is required.

 The review also identifies **DINOv2 / CLIP as the strongest future backbone comparison** if later work focuses on feature quality rather than deployment simplicity.